 See our full review of ExpressVPN.

 CyberGhost protects your privacy by maintaining a no-logs policy.
-Some connection logs are kept but cannot be tied to a specific user.
 Like many others on the list, this provider uses 256-bit encryption which is as good as it gets.
 You also have a kill switch and DNS leak protection to help protect your IP.
 A CyberGhost plan enables you to connect up to five devices simultaneously.

 Read our full review of CyberGhost.